Dr. Richard Weinblatt

 Weinblatt's Tips column: "10 tips for officers engaged in off-duty incidents"

-recruit classes.
+classes.
 As typical the almost 40 newly minted “blue

 shirts” were eager to embark on their law enforcement careers and make a